-Intel StrataFlash® memory is available in three package types.
-Each density of the J3C is supported on both 64-ball Easy BGA and 56-lead Thin Small Outline Package (TSOP) packages.
-A 48-ball VF BGA package is available on 32 and 64 Mbit devices.
-Figure 6, Figure 7, and Figure 8 show the pinouts.
+Intel StrataFlash[®] Memory is available in three package types.
+Easy BGA in a 64-ball configuration, along with 56-lead TSOP (Thin Small Outline Package), support all offered densities.
+A 48-ball VF BGA package supporting the 32 and 64 Mbit device is also supported.
+Figure 1, Figure 2, and Figure 3 show the pinouts.